As you can see by the phrases listed above, there’s a lot of different

 Sunroom (Sun Room)

 - The most common term used to describe single room additions with more windows than regular room additions so usually located at rear of home for additional privacy.

-- Very similar to sunrooms and, as the name implies, is definitely meant to be used year-round.
-Four season rooms need to be well insulated, heated and may contain fewer windows to help lower heating costs during the winter months.
+) - Very similar to sunrooms and, as the name implies, is definitely meant to be used year-round.
+Four-seasons rooms need to be well insulated and heated, and may contain fewer windows to help lower heating costs during the winter months.

-- Again, very similar to sun rooms but not designed to be used during the winter months.
-A three season room is limited mostly to summer homes however we recommend that it be insulated in case you (or the next owner) change your mind and decide to add heat and start using it year round (this is a very common!).
+- Again, very similar to sunroom but not designed to be used during the winter months.
+A three-seasons room is limited mostly to summer homes, however we recommend that it be insulated in case you (or the next owner) change your mind and decide to add heat and start using it throughout the year.
+(This is very common!)

 Michigan Room (MI Room)

-- This is another term commonly used to describe a sunroom or four season room that is meant for year round use.
+- This is another term commonly used to describe a sunroom or four- seasons room that is meant for year-round use.
 It’s been said that Michigan is one of the few places on earth where, on occasion, you can experience all four seasons in a single day!